DIY Peat Pot Wreath Idea Easy And Quick To Make

 Dry Brush: DIY Peat Pot Wreath Easy and Quick to Make

-Using a dry brush technique is easy peasy and if this is your first time don’t worry, I will walk you through the process.
+Using a dry brush technique is easy peasy, and if this is your first time, don’t worry, I will walk you through the process.
 Adding a dry brush with chalk or craft paint to these pots takes moments.
 Peat pots are more porous than working with terracotta pots.
 Because these pots are porous, I leave a bit more paint than normal.
 The drying time should take minutes.

 I dip the tip of the chip brush into the paint.
 I wipe the excess paint on a paper towel.
 The brush should have a little more paint since these are porous.